Morocco

 Current environmental issues affecting the Moroccan people: in the north, land degradation/desertification (soil erosion resulting from farming of marginal areas, overgrazing, destruction of vegetation); water and soil pollution due to dumping of industrial wastes into the ocean and inland water sources, and onto the land; in the south, desertification; overgrazing; sparse water and lack of arable land note: data does not include former Western Sahara.

-Google maps Morocco
+Google Maps Morocco

 The capital and other divisions